Ultimate Guide to Phaser Pedals

 IN SUMMARY: A phaser uses an LFO to adjust the phase of your waveform, a flanger uses an LFO the adjust the delay of the signal, and chorus uses an LFO to adjust the pitch!

-This small selection is made up of just a few of our favourites, containing both vintage and abstract sounds and will fit neatly onto your board.
+This small selection is made up of just a few of our favourites, containing both vintage and abstract sounds and will fit neatly onto your pedalboard.
 Let's take a look:

-• MXR Phase 90 - arguably the most recognisable of the bunch, the Phase 90 brought the phase-shift effect to the masses.
+• Arguably the most recognisable of the bunch, the Phase 90 brought the phase-shift effect to the masses.
 With a single control (speed), this pedal does the rest of the work for you.
 Eddie Van Halen loved it so much, MXR made him his own signature version!

-• Empress Effects Phaser - this is the all-singing, all-dancing powerhouse!
+• This is the all-singing, all-dancing powerhouse!
 Offering unparalleled tweakability, expression pedal connectivity, 8 unique phase-shift modes, built-in signal boost and much, much more, the Empress Effects Phaser is the ultimate toolkit for guitarists who like their tone modulated!

 Multi-FX

-That's all for now, folks!
-Don't forget to check out the rest of our buyer's guides while you're at it!
+Don't forget to check out the rest of our guitar pedal buyer's guides for more tricks and tips!